Active-duty service members, Reservists and Guard members, eligible veterans and retirees are well covered by military insurance.

 - Paperwork requirements for military medical insurance are often higher than what they are for civilian coverage.

-- If you miss the deadline to convert your military life insurance, you’ll need to medically qualify for a civilian policy.
+- If you miss the deadline to convert your military life insurance, you will need to medically qualify for a civilian policy.

 - Military life insurance is limited to $400,000, which may not be adequate for a service member with a family that includes young children.

-If you notice there are more pros than cons with military health and life insurance, that’s not a coincidence.
+If you notice there are more pros than cons with military health and life insurance, that is not a coincidence.

-You’re almost always better off having either coverage than equivalent policies from the civilian market.
-It’s one of the major benefits of being a member of the armed forces.
+You are almost always better off having military health care coverage than equivalent policies from the civilian market.
+It is one of the major benefits of being a member of the armed forces.